-April 14, 2021
+April 7, 2025

-In light of the ongoing pandemic, our Annual Meeting of Stockholders will again be held entirely online.
-This year's meeting will be held virtually at 10:00 a.m., Pacific Time, on May 19, 2021, and we invite you to participate.
+This year's meeting will be held at 11:00 a.m., Mountain Time, on May 15, 2025, in 980 Prime at Chamonix Casino Hotel, located at 201 East Bennett Avenue, Cripple Creek, Colorado 80813.

 The following items will be on the agenda:

-- 1. Election of eight members to our board of directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
-Approval of an amendment to increase the number of shares available for issuance under the 2015 Plan; - 3.
-Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2021; - 4.
-An advisory vote to approve the compensation of our named executive officers; and - 5.
-Transaction of such other business as may properly come before the annual meeting, including any adjournments or postponements thereof.
+- 1. Election of seven members to our board of directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
+Approval of the Full House Resorts, Inc. 2025 Equity Incentive Plan; - 3.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2025; - 4.
+An advisory vote to approve the compensation of our named executive officers; - 5.
+An advisory vote to approve the frequency of future advisory votes on the compensation of our named executive officers; and - Transaction of such other business as may properly come before the annual meeting, including any adjournments or postponements thereof.

-Our board of directors has fixed the close of business on April 1, 2021 as the record date for determining those stockholders entitled to notice of, and to vote at, the annual meeting and any adjournments or postponements thereof.
+Our board of directors has fixed the close of business on March 18, 2025 as the record date for determining those stockholders entitled to notice of, and to vote at, the annual meeting and any adjournments or postponements thereof.